-By default, WHAT will automatically save the formatted data series in a single TSV file within the folder Input (see section 2.4.
-You can save any other copy of the formatted data set anywhere on your computer by clicking on the button Save.
+By default, WHAT will automatically save the formatted data series in a single TSV file within the Input binder (see section 2.4).
+You can save other copies of the formatted data set anywhere on your computer by clicking on the Save button.
 The automatic saving of formatted data series can be disabled by unchecking the Automatically save concatenated data option.